 - Next, add the dry ingredients to a large mixing bowl including the flour, sugar, baking powder, lime zest, and salt.
 Sift together until well mixed.

-- Next, add in your milk and vanilla.
-Use a pastry cutter or your hands to combine into a shaggy dough.
+- Next, add in your oat milk and vanilla.
+Use a pastry cutter or a fork to combine into a shaggy dough.
 The shaggy dough will be somewhat flaky, yet still hold together without any dry spots.
-If your dough is too wet add 1-2 Tbsp more flour and if it is too dry add in a 1-2 Tbsp more milk.
-As a final step, add in your blackberries and cut into the dough with a pastry cutter or slice in half and mix into the dough with your hands.

-- Pour the lime glaze over the cooled blackberry scones and enjoy!
+- Drizzle the lime icing over the cooled blackberry scones and enjoy!

 Notes